pudly/schmopera-hugo/content/articles/opera-s-frustrating-fight-for-relevance-in-canada.md

 In Canada, the return is certainly slower.
 Our funding model doesn't allow for quick pivots à-la-Oper Frankfurt.
 And if we're being brutally honest, we're seeing the effects of living in a culture that simply does not prioritize the arts, let alone when the industry is in trouble.

 So when opera does appear to be trickling back (Omicron waves notwithstanding), one shouldn't be a choosy beggar, right?
-I can't help but notice, though, that the productions Canadian companies can afford to put up are operas that have nothing to say about life right now.
+I can't help but notice, though, that the in-person productions Canadian companies can afford to put up are operas that have nothing to say about life right now.

 The COC's hybrid season was set to feature in-person shows starting with _Madama Butterfly_ in February 2022 (now offered digitally, because Omicron), followed by Arin Arbus' _La traviata_ and Diane Paulus' _The Magic Flute_.
 All three are COC-owned productions, which makes sense because I imagine funding is tight.

 Across Canada, it's a similar situation.
 Calgary's [_Merry Widow_](https://calgaryopera.com/21-22/merry-widow) opens this week, and its _Traviata_ will follow in April.
 Edmonton is rolling out [_Bohème_](https://www.edmontonopera.com/2022/boheme) next month, with _Così fan tutte_ soon after.
 In [Vancouver](https://www.vancouveropera.ca/), it was _Orfeo ed Euridice_, with _Cavalleria rusticana_ and _H.M.S.
 Pinafore_ on the 2022 horizon.
 In [Montreal](https://www.operademontreal.com/en/shows/2021-2022-season), it was going to be _Traviata_, but at least _Magic Flute_ is still in the plans.

-All company-owned, low-risk picks; Bohèmes and G&S have always put the bums-in-seats.
+All low-risk picks; _Bohèmes_ and G&S have always put the bums-in-seats.

 And the reasoning is clear: money is tighter than ever, artists can't travel as freely, and the best laid plans are subject to destruction at any moment.
 It's not the time to gamble on new opera, or even 21st-century opera, despite its exciting lurch toward real relevance in the last 10 years.
 It's not even the time to try out a fun new co-production, apparently.
 I imagine donors are dropping away, and the wiggle room for adventure seems razor-thin.

 But these tried-and-true operas just... don't land right.
 We've always craved art that says something about the world around us, and as much as we may love them, these operas don't offer much to a COVID-stricken society.

-And yes, before you correct me: I do see that innovation is coming via digital projects.
-These are adventurous, self-aware pieces of new opera that seem to speak personally to real opera fans who are art-starved.
-These digital works are promising, and I hope they start to move to the live stage.

 But when you think about it, it's almost hilarious to consider showing up for a _Traviata_ after the two years we've all just had with all the destruction and loneliness and dismay.
 In the before times, I was all for stories that had big emotions and swept me out of reality; now, it feels futile to expect that a great high note can affect us with the same ease that it did before we all lost ourselves to a public health emergency.